 What are the Stockpile fees?

-It only costs $0.99 to trade stock.
+The trading fee is $0.99 to trade stock.
 There are no monthly charges.

 However, if you use your credit card to buy stock, you will pay the credit card transaction fee of 3% in addition to the $0.99.

 For example, if you want to purchase $50 worth of a stock and you transfer money from your bank account, it will cost you $0.99, so $50.99.

 If you buy $50 of stock with your credit card, you will pay the $0.99 fee plus 3% to cover the processing, for a total cost of $52.49.

 Trading stocks with your debit card also incurs a fee.